danielparton/ToDoApp/README.md

 * flask/  - Python Flask HTTP backend server
 * html/   - HTML/JavaScript frontend

+## Installation notes

+The exact installation process will likely be highly dependent upon your server set-up, so I only give here a few basic details here.

+Please edit flask/backend-config.yaml-TEMPLATE with your own MySQL authorization credentials, then rename to the file to 'backend-config.yaml'.

+The various source files will need to be moved to the appropriate locations on your server(s).
+The frontend consists of one file: html/index.html.
+The backend consists of flask/ToDoApp.py, flask/backend-config.yaml, and the scripts in the MySQL directory.
+These backend files would ideally be put together in the same folder.
+The frontend and backend should be hosted as separate servers (or virtual hosts).

 ## Notes on using the database API (using the Flask built-in server on a local machine):

 Leave this running: